James Roosevelt: Early life and career

 Roosevelt was born at 123 East 36th Street in New York City.
 He was named after James Roosevelt I, his paternal grandfather.
-Roosevelt attended the Potomac School and St. Albans School in Washington, D.C., and the Groton School in Massachusetts.
+Roosevelt was a cadet in the Knickerbocker Greys Cadet Corps in 1895 when they drilled in the 71st Regiment Armory on nearby 34th Street and Park Avenue South.
+Later, he attended the Potomac School and St. Albans School in Washington, D.C., and the Groton School in Massachusetts.
 At Groton, he rowed, played football, and was a prefect in his senior year.
 After graduating in 1926, Roosevelt attended Harvard, where he rowed with the freshman and junior varsity crews.
 At Harvard, he followed family traditions in joining the Signet Society and Hasty Pudding Club, of which both his father and his maternal granduncle and paternal fifth cousin once removed, President Theodore Roosevelt, had been members, the Fly Club, which his father had joined, and the Institute of the 1770.
 Roosevelt graduated from Harvard in 1930 and was elected permanent treasurer of his class.

 After graduation, Roosevelt enrolled in the Boston University School of Law.
 He also took a sales job with the firm of Victor De Gerard of Boston in 1930, remaining with that firm when it amalgamated with the John Paulding Meade Company which, in turn, amalgamated with O'Brion, Russell and Company in 1932.
 Roosevelt abandoned his law studies within a year due to his success at the firm.
 In 1932, Roosevelt started his own insurance agency, Roosevelt & Sargent, in partnership with John A. Sargent.
 As president of Roosevelt & Sargent, he made a substantial fortune (about $500,000 or more than $9 million in 2018 dollars).
 Roosevelt resigned from the firm in 1937, when he officially went to work at the White House, but retained his half-ownership.

 Roosevelt was elected a director of Boston Metropolitan Buildings, Inc. in 1933.
 He also served briefly as president of the National Grain Yeast Corporation from May to November 1935.